 FUN FACT: Did you know the whooping crane is America's tallest bird?
 Everyone can help save this beautiful species.
 Give a 'whoop' and don’t pollute!

 Gorilla populations are considered highly endangered, and this year's grant will provide support to study the dietary variation of Rwanda's mountain gorillas with the goal of informing park expansion strategies.

 FUN FACT: Although the mountain gorillas were made famous in the movie “Gorillas in the Mist,” the only species of gorilla found in a zoological setting are the Western Lowland gorillas.Learn about how you can help save wild gorilla populations by recycling your electronics at conservation.

-With less than 5,000 black rhinos remaining in the wild, this year's grant funding will go toward creating a future of community-led conservation efforts in Namibia.
+With fewer than 7,000 black rhinos remaining in the wild, this year's grant funding will go toward creating a future of community-led conservation efforts in Namibia.
 An estimated total of three Rhinos are poached each day so creating a connection with nature and people is vital in protecting the future of rhino populations.

 FUN FACT: How can you tell black and white Rhinos apart when they're both grey?
 The easiest way to distinguish the species is by the upper lip!
 Black rhinos have a beak-shaped prehensile upper lip that allows them to grab branches and bushes while white rhinos have a wide lip designed for eating grass.

 Have you heard?
 Vultures are vanishing!
 They are considered one of the most threatened groups of birds in the world.
 Luckily, they are receiving additional support through this year's grant dedicated to preventing vulture extinctions in the Horn of Africa and minimizing the diseases that increase with their absence.